House party: Rep. Alexandria Ocasio-Cortez claps back with new dance video

 The mocking appears to have led AnonymousQ1776 to delete his or her account.

-An apparent Ocasio-Cortez fan, meanwhile, used the old video to launch a new Twitter account — setting the video to dozens of different songs, including Toto's "Africa."
+An apparent Ocasio-Cortez fan used the old video to launch a new Twitter account — setting the video to dozens of different songs, including Toto's "Africa" and Abba's "Dancing Queen."

+The New York congresswoman also got a show of support from a fellow Democrat, Sen. Kamala Harris of California.
+Harris, who is reportedly mulling a run for president, tweeted out of a GIF of herself dancing in a chair while sitting next to rapper Common.